-A science-based startup rarely follows the fund raising model of typical tech-based startups, where they go from angel round to a seed round, then go through a few priced VC rounds all the way to an exit event.
+A deep tech startup rarely follows the fund raising model of typical tech-based startups, where they go from angel round to a seed round, then go through a few priced VC rounds all the way to an exit event.
 Typically they need more incubation time than traditional equity-based funding sources are willing to provide.

-Science-based startups can benefit from investigating non-equity-based funding sources like federal contracts and grants, grants from non-profits, competition prize money and the like.
+These startups can benefit from investigating non-equity-based funding sources like federal contracts and grants, grants from non-profits, competition prize money and the like.
 Here are some examples.

 - The SBIR/STTR program, with 11 participating government agencies as of July 2017, has provided over $2B of grants which funded over 4000 projects in 2016.
 See our FAQ section on SBIR/STTR here.

 - The Department of Energy (DoE), which also participates in the SBIR program, has its own grant solication process under their National Energy and Technology Laboratory (NETL).